SJuhl75/yue_translator/README.md

 Notes on Translation
 --------------------
-The ScareBLEU score of the nllb-forward-syn-1:1-mbart model used for local on premises translation is 16.8.
+The SacreBLEU score of the nllb-forward-syn-1:1-mbart model used for local on premises translation is 16.8.
 This is on a par with the Baidu translator (16.6), but below the top scores of Bing Translator (17.1) or ChatGPT's Cantonese Companion (19.2).